alexdong/query-reformulation/PROMPT.md

     input: The smallest blood vessels in your body,where gas exchange occurs are called
     output: The smallest blood vessels in human body

+   A more complex example where the answer is not affected by the dropped names, titles, or other non-essential parts.

+    input: Musician and satirist Allie Goertz wrote a song about the "The Simpsons" character Milhouse, who Matt Groening named after who?
+    output: Milhouse The Simpsons character namesake

 3. If the query requires multiple factual sub-queries, break the query into sub-queries, but do not attempt to precompute them.

     input: Who lived longer, Nikola Tesla or Milutin Milankovic?